OikoSol/Mission/readme.md

 We believe in the development of affordable decentralized sustainable technologies, to enable ourselves and other interested individuals worldwide to gain more control and independence in their manufacturing power, their energy source, their food and water source and in their waste and wastewater treatment.

-Such control and independence is necessary as we believe in the right to self-sufficiency, independently of its consequences to existing power structures and distribution networks.
+Such control and independence is necessary as we believe in the right to self-sufficiency, regardless of its consequences to existing power structures and distribution networks.
 We believe that only when every individual has fulfilled their basic physical needs can they be free to peacefully cooperate with others from a position of equal power.

 We aim to create a repository of knowledge of localized sustainable technology, where everyone is welcome to spread, debate, criticize and improve on sustainable home technologies of the OikoSol repository.